What is the contraceptive implant?

 How is it inserted?

-An area on the inner arm above the elbow is first numbed with local anaesthetic.
+An area on the inner arm above the elbow is cleaned and then numbed with local anaesthetic.
 Then the doctor or nurse puts the implant under the skin.
-After the implant is inserted, a band aid or dressing is put on which should stay on for 3-5 days.
-The arm is bandaged to reduce bruising and this should be left on for 24 hours.
+After the implant is inserted, a dressing is put on which should stay on for 3-5 days.
+The arm is bandaged to reduce bruising, this bandage should be left on for up to 24 hours.

 When does it start working?

-The implant is effective after 7 days if it is inserted at any other time in the menstrual cycle.
+The implant is effective after 7 days if it is inserted at any other time.
 Other contraceptive measures such as condoms should be used for these 7 days.
 If changing from the Pill or another method of contraception discuss the best time for insertion with your doctor.

 How long does it last?